Random (element) matrix theory

 Figure 1

-When we talk about random matrices per default we mean matrices with independent distributions for the elements.
-More generally we might consider distributions over whole matrices, which are obviously also “random matrices” but not the ones addressed here.
+When we talk about random matrices, by default we mean matrices with independent distributions for the elements.
+More generally, we might consider distributions over whole matrices, which are obviously also “random matrices” but not the ones addressed here.

 There are many more fancy distributions now.
-I mostly encounter this though matrix concentration theorems, which use random matrix results to prove things.
+I mostly encounter this through matrix concentration theorems, which use random matrix results to prove things.
 Especially interesting to me: random projections and orthonormal operators.

 1 To read